Shed: When Growth Means Letting Go

 —

-This is the second card in my upcoming 21-card affirmation deck—a collection that explores how nature teaches us to navigate growth, change, and healing.
+This is the second card in my upcoming 21-card affirmation deck—a collection that explores how Pacific Northwest nature teaches us to navigate growth, change, and healing.
 Join my email list for behind-the-scenes updates and first access to the Kickstarter launch.